Tony Benn: In government, 1974–1979

-During Benn's time as energy minister from 1975 to 1979 he supported the United Kingdom's use of nuclear power.
-However, later in his life he became an opponent of nuclear power, attributing his time as running it as a minister to persuading him it was not cheap, safe or peaceful.
+During Benn's time as energy minister from 1975 to 1979 he supported nuclear power in the United Kingdom.
+Later in his life he became an opponent of nuclear power, attributing his time as running it as a minister to persuading him it was not cheap, safe or peaceful.
 When asked in an interview in January 2009 on what he had changed his mind on over the course of his life he expanded on this issue by saying:

 Move to the left

-By the end of the 1970s, Benn's views had shifted to the left-wing of the Labour Party.
+By the end of the 1970s, Benn's views had shifted to the left wing of the Labour Party.
 He attributed this political shift to his experience as a Cabinet Minister in the 1964–1970 Labour Government.
 Benn ascribed his move to the left to four lessons: